VNG-Realisatie/nlx/docs/docs/try-nlx/management/provide-an-api.md

 To provide our API in the NLX network we have to create a service in the Management UI.
 You can do that by going to the services page where you click on the 'Add service' button.

-Note that for demo purposes you can omit most fields only fill in the 'Servicename' and 'API Endpoint URL' field.
-For the 'ServiceName' use `SwaggerPetStore` and for the 'API Endpoint URL' use `https://petstore.swagger.io/v2`
+For the service name, use `SwaggerPetStore` and for the API endpoint URL use `https://petstore.swagger.io/v2`.

-Next to that you also have to select the inway `Inway-01` to be used by this service.
+Select `Inway-01` as the inway to be used by this service.
+The remaining fields can be left blank.

 ![Add service screen](/img/nlx-management-add-service-screen.png "Add service screen")

-Whenever you're ready, click 'Add service' to save the details and register the service in the demo directory.
+Whenever you're ready, click 'Service toevoegen' to save the details and register the service in the demo directory.

 > If you're specifying you own API, please note that `localhost` will not work.
 If your API is running on the same machine as your inway, the endpoint URL should be your network IP and not `localhost`.